Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 **Azure Active Directory (Azure AD) roles**

-Azure AD roles are used to manage Azure AD resources in a directory
+<mark>Azure AD roles are used to manage Azure AD resources in a directory<mark>

 Azure Active Directory (AD) roles are used to manage **Azure AD resources** in a directory such as creating or editing users, assigning administrative roles to others, resetting user passwords, managing user licenses, and managing domains, among other tasks.